ssl-hep/ServiceX_DID/README.md

 * `get` - If the value is `all` (the default) then all files in the dataset must be returned.
 If the value is `available`, then only files that are accessible need be returned.

 As am example, if the following URI is given to ServiceX, "rucio://dataset_name?files=20&get=available", then the first 20 available files of the dataset will be processed by the rest of servicex.

+## Stressful DID Finder
+As an example, there is in this repo a simple DID finder that can be used to test the system.
+It is called `stressful_did_finder.py`.
+It will return a large number of files, and will take a long time to run.
+It is useful for testing the system under load.
+I'm not quite sure how to use it yet, but I'm sure it will be useful.

+It accepts the following arguments:
+* `--num-files` - The number of files to return as part of each request.
+Default is 10.
+* `--file-path` - The DID Finder returns the same file over and over.
+This is the file to return in the response